damomarco/receipt_tracker/docs/architecture.md

 -   **`components/`**:
     -   `Header.tsx`: A stateless component that displays the application title and the dynamic sync status indicator (Offline, Syncing, Synced).
     -   `ReceiptList.tsx`: Renders the list of receipts, grouped by date.
 It handles the logic for grouping and sorting, and triggers the CSV export utility.
     -   `ReceiptItem.tsx`: Represents a single receipt in the list.
 It manages its own `isEditing` state to switch between view and edit modes.
+It now includes logic to display a collapsible list of items in view mode and an editable list of items in edit mode.
 It also contains the AI chat functionality for asking questions about an existing receipt.
     -   `AddReceiptModal.tsx`: A complex modal component for adding new receipts.
-It handles file input, displays a preview of the receipt image, communicates with the `geminiService` to process the image, and allows the user to review/edit the extracted data before saving.
+It handles file input, displays a preview of the receipt image, communicates with the `geminiService` to process the image, and allows the user to review/edit the extracted data—including an editable itemized list—before saving.
     -   `icons.tsx`: A central repository for all SVG icons used in the application, making them easy to manage and reuse.

 ## State Management